 There is one elusive social media status symbol you can’t buy, which therefore makes it highly coveted and immensely valuable: the Instagram verified badge.

-A February 2020 study revealed that 73.4% of Instagram accounts that had over one1 million followers had a verification badge.
+A February 2020 study revealed that 73.4% of Instagram accounts that had over 1 million followers had a verified badge.
 Out of the next group down (100,000 to one million followers), 22.4% were verified accounts.
 When studying accounts with between 1,000 and 5,000 followers, only 0.87% were verified.